Using L1-relaxation and integer programming to obtain dual bounds for sparse PCA: Numerical experiments

 \subsection{Conclusions and summary of numerical experiments}

 Based on numerical results reported in Tables~\ref{tab:toy-example}, \ref{tab:toy-example-20}, \ref{tab:artificial-data}, \ref{tab:artificial-data-20}, \ref{tab:controlling-sparsity}, \ref{tab:controlling-sparsity-20}, \ref{tab:pitprops}, \ref{tab:bio-internet-data}, \ref{tab:bio-internet-data-20} we draw some preliminary observations: \begin{enumerate} \item \textbf{Size of instances solved:} \begin{itemize} \item SDP: Because of limitation of hardware and software, the SDP relaxation method does not solve instances with input matrix of size greater than or equal to $300 \times 300$. \item Convex-IP: The convex IP shows better scalability than the SDP relaxation and produces dual bounds for instances with input matrix of size up to $500 \times 500$. \item Pert-Convex-IP: The perturbed convex IP scales significantly better that the other methods.
 While we experimented with instances up to size $2000 \times 2000$, we believe this method will easily scale to larger instances, when $k = 10, 20$ with $(I_{\text{pos}}, N)$ being chosen appropriately. \end{itemize} \item \textbf{Quality of dual bound:} \begin{itemize} \item SDP vs Best of $\{$Convex-IP, Pert-Convex-IP$\}$: While on some instances SDP obtained better dual bounds, this was not the case for all instances.
 For example, on the `controlling sparsity' random instances and both the real data sets Eisen-1 and Eisen-2, SDP bounds are weaker. \item Convex-IP vs Pert-Convex-IP: If the convex IP solved within the time limit, then usually the bound is better than that obtained for Pert-Convex-IP.
-Note that in some instances (for example, `Synthetic example' instances in Table~\ref{tab:artificial-data}), the convex IP instance is difficult to solve---but we have a good dual bound when the algorithm terminates (at the time-limit).
-In such cases, Pert-Convex-IP performs better as it is easy to solve and usually solves within 1 hour.
-(Similarly, in theory, the upper bounds obtained by Pert-Convex-IP-$\ell_0$ should be smaller than Pert-Convex-IP-$\ell_1$, if we solve to optimality.
-But in some cases, Pert-Convex-IP-$\ell_1$ may run fast than Pert-Convex-IP-$\ell_0$, and achieve better upper bounds.) \item Overall gaps for Best of $\{$Convex-IP, Pert-Convex-IP$\}$: Except for the random instances of type `controlling sparsity' of size $1000\times 1000$, and Lymphoma data set, in all other instances at least one method had a gap less that $10\%$. \item Cardinality 10 vs Cardinality 20: When the cardinality budget is allowed to increase, based on our numerical results, we can see that the running time of our \ref{eq:convex-IP} and \ref{eq:Pert-Convex-IP} methods do not change a lot, since the parameter of cardinality $k$ of \ref{eq:convex-IP} and \ref{eq:Pert-Convex-IP} method only influences the linear constraint $\sum_{i = 1}^n y_i \leq \sqrt{k}$, which is more robust to changes in the value of the cardinality $k$. \end{itemize}
+In other cases, Pert-Convex-IP performs better as it is easy to solve and usually solves within 1 hour. \item Overall gaps for Best of $\{$Convex-IP, Pert-Convex-IP$\}$: Except for the random instances of type `controlling sparsity' of size $1000\times 1000$, and Lymphoma data set, in all other instances at least one method had a gap less that $10\%$. \item Cardinality 10 vs Cardinality 20: When the cardinality budget is allowed to increase, based on our numerical results, we can see that the running time of our \ref{eq:convex-IP} and \ref{eq:pert-convex-IP} methods do not change a lot, since the parameter of cardinality $k$ of \ref{eq:convex-IP} and \ref{eq:pert-convex-IP} method only influences the linear constraint $\sum_{i = 1}^n y_i \leq \sqrt{k}$, which is more robust to changes in the value of the cardinality $k$ than typical cardinality constraint in interger programming. \end{itemize}